Invariant Distributions for homogeneous flows: Homogeneous flows and affine diffeomorphisms

-\begin{remark} Our first observation is that, in proving Theorem~\ref{thm:Main}, we may suppose that the flow~$g^\R$ is ergodic on $G/D$ with respect to a finite $G$-invariant measure.
-This is due to the fact that the ergodic components of the flow~$g^\R$ are closed subsets of~$G/D$ (see~\cite[Thm.\ 2.5]{Starkov}).
-Since $G/D$ is connected, either we have infinitely many ergodic components, in which case Theorem~\ref{thm:Main} follows, or the flow~$g^\R$ is ergodic. \end{remark}
+\begin{remark} To prove Theorem~\ref{thm:Main}, we may limit ourselves to consider the case where the flow~$\flow_\R$ is ergodic on $G/D$ with respect to a finite $G$-invariant measure.
+This is due to the fact that the ergodic components of the flow~$\flow_\R$ are closed subsets of~$G/D$ (see~\cite[Thm.\ 2.5]{Starkov}).
+Since $G/D$ is connected, if he flow~$\flow_\R$ is not ergodic, then it has infinitely many ergodic components, in which case Theorem~\ref{thm:Main} follows.